poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 The above test works, but it seems a bit hacky.
 What if we wanted to use another response method or wanted to access something from request?
 It'd be too much to try to mock everything by ourselves, so maybe there's somebody out there that has already done it for us?
 Well, yes!

-We can use [jest-express](https://github.com/jameswlane/jest-express), it's a helpful library that replicates the functionality of an Express server using Jest mock functions which would let us to test the behavior of our mocked functions using **built-in** Jest methods.
+We can use [jest-express](https://github.com/jameswlane/jest-express), it's a helpful library that replicates the functionality of an Express.js server using Jest mock functions which would let us to test the behavior of our mocked functions using **built-in** Jest methods.

 Another improvement we can go for is to use Jest's `beforeEach()` method to prepare our mocks before starting each test and avoid repeating ourselves by writing them every time.